deanriverson/spacefl/README.md

 # SpaceFL
 A simple tiny space game [originally written in JavaFX][1] by [Gerrit Grunwald (a.k.a hansolo_)][2] and ported to Flutter and Dart.
+I wanted to see if a (fairly) graphics intensive app really could run at 60 FPS on Android, iOS, web, and desktop; all from a single code base with no changes.

 Gerrit is welcoming donations at [Paypal](https://paypal.me/hans0l0)